 The Expected Family Contribution (EFC) is calculated using federal guidelines and University policies and is based on information submitted on the Free Application for Federal Student Aid (FAFSA) and additional documents submitted to U. Va.
 The EFC has a parent and a student component.
 The parents' and student's contributions are based on their income and assets, which include cash, checking, savings, and money market accounts; their investments and real estate holdings other than their primary residence; their untaxed income; and their business equity.

 The email award notification that students receive from U.Va. lists the types and amounts of grants, work-study, loans, and scholarships awarded.
 U.Va. will meet 100% of students' demonstrated need through a combination of grants (from federal, state, and institutional sources), federal need-based loans, and federal work-study.
-For a list of items that may impact a financial aid award, click here.
+A list of items that may impact a financial aid award can be found at this link.

 Two important things to note:

 - The total amount of financial aid students receive, including outside resources such as scholarships, cannot exceed their cost of attending the University.

 - It is possible for students' EFC to be greater than their cost of attending the University; in this case, they do not demonstrate eligibility for need-based financial aid.
 However, financial aid programs such as the unsubsidized Federal Direct Loan, the Direct (Parent) PLUS Loan, and alternative loans, are available to students regardless of their financial need.